 Your puppy will start with 3 meals a day until they are 6 months of age.
 After 6 months, they can move to 2 meals per day.
 Once your puppy reaches around 90% of their expected adult weight, start to slowly transition them onto a complete and balanced adult diet.

 The food and quantity you feed need to support your puppy’s growth rate.
 Smaller breeds have a higher energy demand and grow at a much quicker rate, whereas large and giant breeds grow at a much slower rate and don’t reach adulthood until later.
-As an indication, the table below gives a guideline as to when your puppy will reach adulthood:
+As an indication, this table gives a guideline as to when your puppy will reach adulthood:

 Responsible feeding is key to your puppy leading a happy, healthy and fulfilled life.
 Puppies need to be fed to meet their average growth rate, not maximum growth rate as this can lead to skeletal abnormalities and obesity.
 Pet obesity is more prevalent than ever before and can lead to a whole host of other problems in later life, including joint health problems, respiratory conditions and skin issues.
 According to recent research, obese and overweight dogs are[1):